JuliaMath/Roots.jl/doc/roots.md

 For many function, the derivatives can be computed automatically.
-The `PowerSeries` function provides a means.
-This package wraps the process into an operator, `D` which returns the derivative of a function `f`:
+The `PowerSeries` package provides a means.
+This package wraps the process into an operator, `D` which returns the derivative of a function `f` (for simple-enough functions):

 ```
 newton(f, D(f), 2)